-- Instagram: Useful for inserting Instagram feed, tagged photos on your website.
-It comes with some styling options & settings where you can enable captions, comments & like counts & also, you can tweak the layouts.
-To be honest, this is one of the widgets I’ll keep disabled forever as I don’t use Instagram 😅
+- Instagram: Useful for inserting Instagram feeds, and tagged photos on your website.
+It comes with some styling options & settings where you can enable captions, comments & like counts & also, and you can tweak the layouts.
+To be honest, this is one of the widgets I’ll keep disabled as I don’t use Instagram 😅

-- Banner Widget: With this, you can add custom banners with image backgrounds, a bit of information & a CTA to drive visitor to take the action you want.
+- Banner Widget: With this, you can add custom banners with image backgrounds, a bit of information & a CTA to drive visitors to take the action you want.

 There’s nothing special about this widget, it just comes with 10 different animations out of which I liked only a few of them.
 I would probably disable this widget as well.

-- Inline SVG: With this, you can add SVG images into your Elementor pages & posts.
+- Inline SVG: With this, you can add SVG images to your Elementor pages & posts.
 To be honest, I don’t think it’s that useful (at least for me)

 JetElements Widgets for Stunning Visual Effects